 The Fire Science Academy Track Program is on a first-come, first-served basis.
 Once an application is turned in and it is determined that the applicant qualifies, they will receive a seat in the upcoming available class.
 Space in the program is limited.

 - Complete the Fire Academy Track Preliminary Application.
-(Fall 2019)
+Visit TCPSTC Academy Track website for fore information about this program.

 - Once both have been completed, schedule an appointment to turn in your application in, get interviewed and verify the admissions process.